Watford

 The Grand Junction Canal in 1798 and the London and Birmingham Railway in 1837 resulted in Watford's rapid growth, with paper-making mills such as John Dickinson at Croxley, influencing the development of printing in the town.
 Two brewers, Benskins and Sedgwicks, amalgamated and flourished in the town until their closure in the late 20th century.
 Hertfordshire County Council designates Watford to be a major sub-regional centre.
 Several head offices are based in Watford.
 International conferences and sporting events have also taken place in Watford, including the 2006 World Golf Championship, the 2013 Bilderberg Conference and the 2019 NATO summit which all took place at The Grove.

 Watford became an urban district under the Local Government Act 1894 and a municipal borough by grant of a charter in 1922.
 The borough, which had 102,246 inhabitants in the 2021 census (up from 90,301 inhabitants at the 2011 census, an increase of 13.23%), is separated from Greater London to the south by Three Rivers District.
-Watford Borough Council is the local authority with the Mayor of Watford as its head – one of only 18 directly elected mayors in England and Wales.
+Watford Borough Council is the local authority with the Mayor of Watford as its head – one of only 13 directly elected local authority mayors in England.